TITLE Library Associate I

 4. Helps to develop an effective and efficient staff of student library assistants and temporary staff by assisting in the selection of workers, training and supervising workers, scheduling workers, and providing input for evaluating their performance.

 5. Assists in responding to weather, fire, and security emergencies by maintaining order, directing evacuation of the library, securing designated areas, and contacting proper authorities.

-6. Maintains competency and professional currency by attending Library training and professional meetings, attending professional development courses, and attending training and/or courses required by the supervisor.
+7. Remains competent and current by attending Library training and professional meetings, attending professional development courses, and attending training and/or courses required by the supervisor.

 The Library Associate I is supervised by the designated departmental supervisor and exercises supervision of designated student assistants or temporary staff.